Wainwright v. Witt: Opinion of the Court

 The Court found that Witt's Sixth and Fourteenth Amendment rights were not violated by the voir dire process that took place before the trial began.
 They effectively found that the court does have a right to ask a juror to step down pretrial if in fact their beliefs do affect the verdict of the trial in any way.
 Witt's appeals were dismissed even before a 4th hearing took place.
 Witt wasn't the first person who took an appeal to Supreme Court because he was sentenced to death by a death qualified jury.
 For example, Knighton v.
 Maggio, Witherspoon v.
 Illinois, and Woodward v.
 Hutchins were cases in which all the defendants claimed their Sixth and Fourteenth Amendment rights were violated and all of their appeals were denied as well.
-What made the Witt vs. Wainwright case so significant was the fact that the court did find that the prosecutor, during one of the exchanges over voir dire, did not properly excuse one of the jurors for the "Witherspoon claim."
+What made the Witt vs. Wainwright case so significant was that the court did find that the prosecutor, during one of the exchanges over voir dire, did not properly excuse one of the jurors for the "Witherspoon claim."
 The juror, named Ms.Colby, stated that during the voir dire process, she thought that her judging of innocence or guilt may be affected due to the death penalty.
 She didn't say, however, that she would automatically vote not guilty.